Transitioning Out of the U.S. Border Patrol

 Professionalize Your Resume

 The private sector often has different expectations for resumes than the federal government.
-Consider hiring a professional resume writing service that specializes in federal contractor resumes.
-They can help tailor your resume to highlight the skills and experience that federal contractors are looking for.
+When applying for federal contractor positions, consider tailoring your resume to highlight transferable skills, leadership experience, and specialized expertise that align with government contracts.

 Build a Strong LinkedIn

 LinkedIn is a powerful tool for networking and job searching in the private sector.
-Consider hiring a professional to help you build a strong LinkedIn profile.
-Make sure your profile is complete, professional, and highlights your skills and experience relevant to federal contracting.
+Creating a strong LinkedIn profile is essential for networking and job searching in the private sector.
+Ensure your profile is complete, professional, and highlights your skills and experience relevant to federal contracting.

 LinkedIn Tips: Building a Great LinkedIn Profile